 – was renamed Peoples Bank & Trust Company in 1954.

 The McWhirter family maintained a controlling interest in the bank throughout its history.
-Upon Felix M’s retirement in 1959, his son, Felix Tony McWhirter (named for his grandfather), became president.
-Felix T’s son William E. McWhirter served as president from 1984 until Peoples was acquired by Fifth Third Bank in 1999.
+Upon Felix M’s retirement in 1959, his son, Felix Tony McWhirter II, named for his grandfather, became president.
+Felix T’s son, William E. McWhirter served as president from 1984 until Peoples was acquired by Fifth Third Bank in 1999.

 Tell us: Did any of your family members work at Peoples Bank?
 Were you a member of the Hopalong Club?
-Share your memories in the comment box below.
+We’d love to hear your stories.